 When can I have sexual intercourse?

-The time to resume sexual intercourse should be discussed with your orthopedic physician.
+You may resume sexual intercourse after surgery.
 Information is available on safe sex after a joint replacement from the Joint Care Coordinator.

 How often will I need to be seen by my doctor following the surgery?

-Two to three weeks after discharge, you will be seen for your first post-operative office visit.
+Four weeks after discharge, you will be seen for your first post-operative office visit.
 The frequency of follow-up visits will depend on your progress.
-Most patients are seen at six weeks, twelve weeks, six months and then yearly.
+Most patients are seen at three months and then yearly.

 Do you recommend any restrictions following this surgery?